Band of Light: History

 They worked consistently touring from Sydney to Melbourne doing pub gigs and concerts whilst playing alongside Billy Thorpe & the Aztecs, Carson, Coloured Balls (Lobby Loyde's band), Chain, Madder Lake and Buffalo.
 They released their debut studio album, Total Union (August 1973), which peaked at No. 13 on the Go-Set Albums Chart.
 Garry Raffaele of The Canberra Times observed, "[they] have the sort of deep, rumbling sound which turns on the disco-goers.
 It's thumpy and bumpy and makes you want to get up and dance your fool head off."
 McFarlane felt, "Mostly [it] was standard hard rock, slow 12-bar blues and boogie, but the best tracks revealed [the group] to be an energetic and funky rock band."
 Another single, "Free Them from Hunger", also appeared in August but it did not chart.
 It was followed by a non-album single, "Moonstruck", in November and then a four-track self-titled, compilation extended play; but neither charted.

-In mid-1974 Buettel, Rilen and Rouen all left and Key formed a new line-up with Dannie Davidson (ex-Tamam Shud, Kahvas Jute) on drums and Billy Williams (ex-Classic Affair) on bass guitar to record the group's second album, The Archer, was issued in that year.
+In mid-1974 Buettel, Rilen and Rouen all left.
+Rilen later reflected, "None of the songs fulfilled my need for rock 'n' roll religion...
+I like singing about drinking and rooting and love and life."
+Key formed a new line-up with Dannie Davidson (ex-Tamam Shud, Kahvas Jute) on drums and Billy Williams (ex-Classic Affair) on bass guitar to record the group's second album, The Archer, was issued in that year.
 McFarlane noticed it has, "a much drier sound than the debut and failed to chart."
 The band were expanded by Eddie Hansen (ex-Ticket) on lead guitar and Ray Vanderby on keyboards joining for live performances.
 Key disbanded the group in late 1974.